Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Minnesota has combined with its opponents to score more than 49 points just twice this season.
+- Minnesota has combined with its opponents to put up more than 49 points just twice this year.

 - These two squads surrender a combined 52.8 points per game, 3.8 more than this contest's over/under.